minghsuy/predictorsAndDB/README.md

 predictorsAndDB
 ===============

-The implementation of predictors and interaction with the MongoDB.
+Semantic predictors responsible for appending semantic scores and the corresponding confidence values for each tweet in the Twitter stream.